 For all of you who have already crocheted everything you can think of as gifts for your friends and relatives, here's something new and fun to make for them!
-It's a beautiful pattern I've designed myself for Beaded Hair Scrunchies which I'd like to share with you.
+It's a beautiful pattern I've designed myself for beaded hair scrunchies which I'd like to share with you.
 This scrunchie will glimmer and shimmer in the light and both kids and adults love to wear them.

 *Beads: You''ll need 22 each of type "A" (the larger bead) and 33 each of type "B" (the smaller bead).
 Plastic beads work best because they are lighter in weight, but glass beads are also okay.
 I sometimes use both.
 Faceted beads sparkle nicely and large seed beads will also work if they are mixed with a much larger second type of bead.
 I've even used 1 small button in place of a set of beads.

 ** Yarn: The yarn should be thin enough to go through the beads but not fray and it works best if it's not fuzzy.
-Knit-cro-sheen (for lace and doilies) works wonderfully, but if you can find a shiny rayon blend in lace weight you've got it made! his yarn or fiber needs to be strong enough to take the beads rubbing back and forth across it without catching on the beads and snagging, so a dense weave yarn or thread works best.<
+Knit-cro-sheen (for lace and doilies) works wonderfully, but if you can find a shiny rayon blend in lace weight you've got it made!
+This yarn or fiber needs to be strong enough to take the beads rubbing back and forth across it without catching on the beads and snagging, so a dense weave yarn or thread works best.<

 This pattern uses only 2 stitches (single crochet and slip stitch).
 You'd do 3 single crochets around the band then put on a set of beads one at a time with a slip stitch after (and over) each bead then repeat (3 single crochets around the band, put on the beads one at a time with a slip stitch after (and over each one) then repeat.